softwareCobbler/luceedebug/readme.md

 - A Java agent
 - A VS Code extension

-The java agent needs a particular invocation and needs to be run as part of JVM/Lucee server startup.
+The java agent needs a particular invocation and needs to be run as part of the JVM/Lucee server startup.

 The VS Code client extension is available as `luceedebug` when searching in the VS Code extensions pane (or it can be built locally, see subsequent instructions).